damienncooke-dev/SRE-Projects-Portfolio/Orchestration-Project/README.md

 You won't be able to initialize a new database target directory to save persistent data if that folder is not empty.
 This is a requiremnt meant to prevent accidental data overwrite.
 The path initially used in this case is also the mount path for the volume.
 Typically, the lost+found folder is created in the root path of the volume.
 So using this root path as the mount path is not recommended.
-The fix is to add a subpath to the root path, in the db deployment yaml see ensuring only database data is created and written to that location.
+The fix is to add a subpath to the root path in the db deployment yaml ensuring only database data is created and written to that location.
 ```
-See [Persistent Storage for PostgreSQL](#8-persistent-storage-for-postgresql) for adding subpath to db deployment
+> See [Persistent Storage for PostgreSQL](#8-persistent-storage-for-postgresql) for adding subpath to db deployment

 <br>